 The Workplace Bullying Institute reports that 35% of working adults have reported being bullied at work, and 40% of those targeted never tell their employers according to the 2010 & 2007 U.S. Workplace Bullying Surveys<.
 Is one of them you?

-Currently in Florida, most bullying is legal, although “Rebecca’s Law“, which would make bullying a first degree misdemeanor and/or a third degree felony, is currently pending in the Florida House.
+Currently in Florida, most bullying is legal, since “Rebecca’s Law“, which would have made bullying a first degree misdemeanor and/or a third degree felony, did not pass the Florida House.
 However, there are exceptions.
 Based on the subject matter, the severity, the size of your employer, how it affects your terms and conditions of employment, and the damages caused, your employer could be liable for “illegal” bullying.

 Are you being bullied for WHO YOU ARE?
 If you are being bullied based on:*

 - A disability, such as blindness or diabetes